-Transcripts are the academic record of students at the College of William and Mary.
-Not only does it reflect your academic history, it serves to verify and distinguish your degree(s).
+The transcript is the complete record of all academic work attempted at William & Mary, regardless of degree-seeking status or program level.
+Not only does it reflect your academic history, but it also serves to verify and distinguish your degree(s).
 While corrections could be made (though rare) to a transcript to correct grade or credit hours earned, upon degree conferral, the academic record is sealed and no changes will be made.

 - Career Services outlines the procedure to transport the Banner transcript to the Simplicity program for the job search process.